Sensitivity of Filter Kernels and Robustness Bounds to Transition and Measurement Kernel Perturbations in Partially Observable Stochastic Control: Introduction

-{\bf Continuity and Robustness in Information Structures and Observation Channels.} \cite{YukselOptimizationofChannels,hogeboom2021continuity,WuVerdu} studied the problem of continuity of optimal costs when the channels are perturbed. \cite{YukselOptimizationofChannels,YukselBasarBook24} studied the impact of perturbations in measurement channels and information structures, showing that continuity of the optimal cost in observation channels holds under uniform convergence in total variation, but fails under weaker forms of convergence unless structural conditions, such as garbling or additive noise perturbations.
+{\bf Continuity and Robustness in Information Structures and Observation Channels.} Perturbations in measurement channels and information structures lead to an angle which is quite subtle due to fragile dependence on information; to this end, \cite{YukselOptimizationofChannels,hogeboom2021continuity,WuVerdu} studied the problem of continuity of optimal costs when the channels are perturbed. \cite{YukselOptimizationofChannels,YukselBasarBook24} studied the impact of perturbations in measurement channels and information structures, showing that continuity of the optimal cost in observation channels holds under uniform convergence in total variation, but fails under weaker forms of convergence unless structural conditions, such as garbling \cite[Theorem 8.3.4]{YukselBasarBook24}\cite{WuVerdu} or additive noise perturbations.
 Notably, \cite{YukselOptimizationofChannels} established that optimization problems are not sequentially continuous under weak convergence of observation channels in general, but they are upper semi-continuous under convexity and continuity assumptions.
-Moreover, if channels are perturbed via a de-garbling sequence—where each channel is a garbling of the next—then full continuity can be recovered, as shown in \cite{hogeboom2021continuity}.
-The multi-stage extension of these results, with explicit uniform total variation continuity bounds on performance loss, is provided in \cite{YukselOptimizationofChannels}.
-A more recent contribution \cite{MarkovianContinuity2025} establishes continuity of MMSE estimators under weak convergence by assuming: (i) finite second moments, (ii) joint convergence in distribution of $(X, Y_n)$ to $(X, Y)$, and (iii) a Markov condition $X \rightarrow Y \rightarrow Y_n$ for all $n$.
-This third condition can be interpreted as a de-garbling structure, where each $Y_n$ (or observation channel $Q_n$) is a degraded version of $Y$ (or $Q$).
+Moreover, if channels are perturbed via a de-garbling sequence—where each channel is a garbling of the next—then sequential continuity can be recovered, as shown in \cite[Theorem 8.3.4]{YukselBasarBook24}\cite{hogeboom2021continuity}.
+A more recent contribution \cite{MarkovianContinuity2025} establishes continuity of MMSE estimators under weak convergence also by a de-garbling like condition.